CraftAcademyLabs/ca_course/bdd_with_rails.md

 0 runs, 0 assertions, 0 failures, 0 errors, 0 skips
 ```

-You should now be fully equiped to drive your Rails application using the Acceptance-Unit Test Cycle.
+You should now be fully equipped to drive your Rails application using the Acceptance-Unit Test Cycle.
 Next up, we will go through the cycle of developing a feature using this approach.

 > **Note:** As in all other projects during the course we will be storing our work using git.
 Initialize a git repository inside the application's directory and remember _**you should commit early and often**_